lsainzvillalba/lsainzvillalba.github.io/_posts/2023-08-28-posteriorparietal.md

 Right posterior parietal hemorhagic contrast enhancing mass

 ### HISTORY:
-<div style="text-align: justify"> 46 year old male who is brought to the emergency room presenting a sudden weakness of left leg.
-The neurological exam was ... </div>
+<div style="text-align: justify"> 46 year old male who is brought to the emergency room presenting a sudden weakness of the left leg.
+The neurological exam showed a left leg paresis that precluded stand up position and walking.
+By segments, strength was 2/5 in all proximal groups and 1/5 in distal ones.
+Hypoesthesia was also present distally.
+The rest of the examination appeared normal. </div>

 ### DIAGNOSTIC STUDY:
 <div style="text-align: justify"> MRI brain showed right parietal parasagittal extra-axial contrast enhancing mass with a recent hemorrhage compatible with